2005198/Muttugly/README.md

 Non-functional Requirements

-Store data in a .json file.
+Store data in a SQLite database.
 Use the JavaScript Fetch API for frontend-backend communication.
 Code should be readable, usable, and modular.
 System Architecture